pippim/pippim.github.io/_posts/2022/2022-02-18-Convert-Stack-Exchange-posts-to-your-own-website.md

 All the source code is on the [Pippim Website](https://github.com/pippim/pippim.github.io)

 No one is needed to contribute to the code at this time.
 But if you have any suggestions please leave one below.
-You can also [open an issue](https://github.com/pippim/pippim.github.io/issues) on the GitHub Pages repo.
+You can also [open an issue](https://github.com/pippim/pippim.github.io/issues) on the GitHub Pages Repository.

 ## Summary